HPV tied to throat cancers: study

-Dec 3 (Reuters) - A sexually transmitted infection usually thought of in connection to cervical cancer is also tied to a five-times greater risk of cancer of the vocal cords or voice box, according to a Chinese study.
+NEW YORK (Reuters Health) - A sexually transmitted infection usually thought of in connection to cervical cancer is also tied to a five times greater risk of cancer of the vocal chords or voice box, a new report suggests.

-Chinese researchers, whose work appeared in the Journal of Infectious Diseases, combined the results of 55 studies from the past two decades and found that 28 percent of people with laryngeal cancers had cancerous tissue that tested positive for human papilloma virus (HPV).
+Combining the results of 55 studies from the past two decades, Chinese researchers found 28 percent of people with laryngeal cancers had cancerous tissue that tested positive for human papillomavirus (HPV).

 But that rate varied widely by study, from no throat cancer patients with HPV to 79 percent with the infection.

-“HPV infection, especially high-risk type HPV-16, was found to be significantly associated with the risk of laryngeal squamous cell carcinoma,” wrote Xiangwei Li, from the Chinese Academy of Medical Sciences and Peking University Medical College, the lead researcher.

-Along with their larger review, the researchers analyzed 12 studies that compared cancerous and non-cancerous tissues from a total of 630 patients.
-They found the cancerous throat tissue had 5.4 times the odds of testing positive for HPV infection, compared to the non-cancerous tissue.

-“We’re finding that HPV appears to be linked to a number of squamous cell carcinomas of the head, neck and throat,” said William Mendenhall, a radiation oncologist from the University of Florida in Gainesville who didn’t take part in the study.
+“We’re finding that HPV appears to be linked to a number of squamous cell carcinomas of the head, neck and throat,” said Dr. William Mendenhall, a radiation oncologist from the University of Florida in Gainesville who didn’t participate in the analysis.

 Along with tobacco and alcohol, having a poor diet and exposure to certain chemicals can increase a person’s risk of laryngeal and other head and neck cancers.

-The American Cancer Society estimates 12.360 people will be diagnosed with laryngeal cancer in the United States in 2012 and there will be 3,650 deaths from the disease.
+The American Cancer Society estimates 12,360 people will be diagnosed with laryngeal cancer in the United States in 2012 and that there will be 3,650 deaths from the disease.

+Along with their larger review, researchers led by Dr. Xiangwei Li, from the Chinese Academy of Medical Sciences and Peking University Medical College in Beijing, analyzed 12 studies that compared cancerous and non-cancerous tissues from a total of 638 patients.
+They found the cancerous throat tissue had 5.4 times the odds of testing positive for HPV infection, compared to non-cancerous tissue.

+The analysis was published last week in the Journal of Infectious Diseases.

 Mendenhall said that of all head and neck cancers, HPV seems to play the biggest role not in laryngeal cancer, but in cancer of the tonsils and back of the tongue.